Blending and Mixing Syrups

-The dictionary defines Syrup as: "a thick sticky solution of sugar and water often flavored or medicated", or the concentrated juice of a fruit or plant".
+Syrup is defined as “a thick sticky solution of sugar and water often flavored or medicated” or “the concentrated juice of a fruit or plant.”

-There are many types of syrups used in the food, beverage and candy industries, as well as several in the pharmaceutical industry.
+Many types of syrups are used in the food, beverage and candy industries, as well as several in the pharmaceutical industry.
 Common types of syrups include:

 - Beverage – simple (sweetener + water) & finished (flavor ingredients added)

 - Corn – various grades and modifications, derived from cornstarch